broadinstitute/cellpainting-gallery/README.md

 All the data will be released with CC0 1.0 Universal (CC0 1.0).
 However, please cite the appropriate resources/publications, [listed below](#available-datasets), when citing individual datasets.
+For example,

+> We used the dataset `cpg0000` ([Chandrasekaran et al., 2022](https://doi.org/10.1101/2022.01.05.475090)), available from the Cell Painting Gallery on the Registry of Open Data on AWS (https://registry.opendata.aws/cellpainting-gallery/).

 ## Available datasets